vlasscontreras/php-trainer/README.md

 #### Liskov Substitution Principle

 The **L** in **SOLID**.
-This principle dictates that derived classes (implementation of an abstraction or interface) must be substitutable for their base class (anywhere where the abstraction is accepted).
+This principle dictates that derived classes (implementation of an abstract class or interface) must be substitutable for their base class (anywhere where the abstraction is accepted).
 Essentially, any LSP-compliant class should have the same contract including return types.

 ```php
 $fileReporitory = new FileLessonRepository();